-The SFL is a newly established school combining the now 22-year-old Preparatory School and the Department of Foreign Languages which previously reported to the Rector's Office directly and independently.
+The SFL is a newly established school combining the 20-year-old Preparatory School and the Department of Foreign Languages which previously reported to the Rector's Office directly and independently.

-1.1.Background information
+1.1.
+Background information

 Ever since Atılım University's foundation in 1996, there has been an English Preparatory School which progressively grew both in its quality of teaching/learning and the number of its students.
-2 years after the Preparatory School, another department was in charge of teaching English to students in their departments upon completion of Preparatory School education until now.
-In 2016, the School of Foreign Languages started functioning and united the two departments under one umbrella.
+Apart from the Preparatory School, another department was in charge of teaching English to students in their departments upon completion of Preparatory School education.
+In 2016, the SFL was established and united the two departments under one umbrella.